by Nebula Haze

 Try to keep ducting as short and straight as possible

-It may seem simple, but a window fan blowing air outside can be surprisingly effective at venting some of the heat if the grow light is raising the overall temperature of your room.
+It may seem simple, but a window fan can be surprisingly effective at venting some of the heat if the grow light is raising the overall temperature of your room.
 In some cases, a window fan can cool your room by several degrees, which can help keep your plants cool.
-I sometimes call this a "No-Ducting Exhaust" but honestly it's more like a 'poor man's exhaust' if this is the only thing you're doing to vent out heat.
-But that doesn't mean it doesn't help!
+I sometimes call this a “No-Ducting Exhaust” but honestly it’s more like a ‘poor man’s exhaust’ if this is the only thing you’re doing to vent out heat.
+But that doesn’t mean it doesn’t help,

 Oscillating fans are perfect for reducing “hot spots” that form in the grow space.
 Particularly “wing” type reflectors can cause major hot spots because the heat from the light is beaming directly down onto the plant.
 If it’s really hot directly under the light, using fans to blow that heat away from your plants can make a huge difference in how much heat they experience.

 Just be aware that adding oscillating fans doesn’t bring down the overall temperature in the tent, they just move air around.
 So if the room is already hot, adding more fans isn’t going to help.

-Some grow light ballasts are "dimmable" which means they have different power settings, allowing you to reduce the power of your light.
-For example you might be able to set your grow light to 80% or 60% power.
-Some also will let you set the power by choosing 400W, 600W, 1000W etc. In these modes your grow light will use less power and give off less light/heat.
+Many LEDs and other types of grow lights are “dimmable” which means they have different power settings that allow you to reduce the power of your light.
+For example, you might be able to set your grow light to 75% or 50% power.
+In these modes, your grow light will use less power and give off less light/heat.
 If there’s a heat wave coming up, it might be helpful to turn down the power until things cool down.

 Raise Grow Lights

-Raising your lights tends to help bring down temps experienced by the plants, especially with big CFLs and MH/HPS grow lights.
+Raising your lights tends to help bring down the temperature experienced by the plants, especially with big fluorescent lights, CMH/LEC, and MH/HPS grow lights.
 Getting a lot of light can make plants more likely to suffer from heat, so another bonus of moving your lights further away can help them be more heat-resistant.

 Opt for 18/6 Light Schedule in the Vegetative Stage

-Many growers give their plants 24 hours of light a day in the vegetative stage, and although this results in the fastest growth, having the grow light off for several hours each day will dramatically help keep the temperature down.
+Many growers give their plants 24 hours of light a day in the vegetative stage to produce the fastest growth.
+Yet turning the grow light off for several hours each day helps keep the temperature down.
 The 18/6 light schedule is suitable for all plants in the vegetative stage, and for auto-flowering strains from seed to harvest.

-Set “Off” Time for Grow Lights for the Hottest Part of the Day
+Set Your Dark Period for the Hottest Part of the Day

-This is a super simple solution to help control the heat for growers who get high temperatures in the middle of the day!
-Have your lights set to turn off during the hottest 6 hours of the day and you’re done.
+This is a super simple solution to help control the heat for growers who get high temperatures in the middle of the day.
+User your timer to set your “Off” time to happen during the hottest hours of the day and you’re done.
 As long as you make sure plants don’t get light during their dark period, they won’t realize their “day” is during your night.

 - Has a surprisingly short flowering stage (8-9 weeks) for a Sativa-dominant strain, and doesn’t get too tall